MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-edit-and-continue-csharp.md

 Edit and Continue for C# happens automatically when you make code changes in break mode, then continue debugging by using **Continue**, **Step**, or **Set Next Statement**, or evaluate a function in a debugger window.

+For more information, see [Edit and Continue (Visual C#)](../debugger/edit-and-continue-visual-csharp.md).

 >[!NOTE]
 >Edit and Continue is not supported for optimized, mixed, or SQL Server common language runtime (CLR) integration code.
 For information on other unsupported scenarios, see [Supported code changes (C# and Visual Basic)](../debugger/supported-code-changes-csharp.md).
-If you try to Edit and Continue with one of these scenarios, a message box states that Edit and Continue is not supported.
+If you try to Edit and Continue with one of these scenarios, a message box appears stating that Edit and Continue is not supported.

 **To enable or disable Edit and Continue:**